marnovo/engine/README.md

 Double-click on the tar file to extract it.

-Open your terminal and move it into your local bin folder to make it executable from anywhere:
+Open your terminal and move the binary to your local bin folder to make it executable from any directory:

 ```bash
 sudo mv ~/replace/path/to/engine_darwin_amd64/srcd /usr/local/bin/